 Sirens screaming, Rebecca was rushed to Cedars-Sinai Medical Center.
 She lingered for 30 minutes before she died.

 The next day, back in Tucson, several motorists called 911 to report a man running around in traffic on Interstate 10.
 It looked like he was trying to get hit.
-He confessed immediately to the murder.
+He confessed immediately to Schaeffer's murder.
 Arizona police faxed his photo to LA, and witnesses confirm his identity.
 In court, he appeared dazed and confused.
 "I could probably tell you what I did after I killed her, how I got sick and all...but I don't feel like it," he said.